-The Fund seeks to provide a positive total return over a market cycle, regardless of general market direction, by investing long and short positions in corporate and government fixed-income securities and instruments of issuers anywhere in the world.
-The Fund may engage in physical short sales, borrowing and/or derivatives for investment purposes.
+The Fund seeks to provide a positive total return over a market cycle, regardless of general market direction, by investing long and/or short positions in equity securities, fixed-income securities, derivative instruments such as futures, forward contracts, swaps and options, and may also invest in physical commodities and/or currencies.
+The Fund may also engage in borrowing for investment purposes.

-The Fund's aggregate exposure shall not exceed limits on the use of gross exposure described in the "Investment Strategies" section of this simplified prospectus or as otherwise permitted under applicable securities legislation.
+The Fund's aggregate exposure shall not exceed limits on the use of gross exposure described in the "Investment Strategies" section of this Simplified Prospectus or as otherwise permitted under applicable securities legislation.